On stability of Abrikosov vortex lattices: Introduction

 \subsection{Problem and results}

-The macroscopic theory of superconductivity, by now a classical theory presented in any book on superconductivity and solid state or condensed matter physics, was developed by Ginzburg and Landau along the lines of Landau's theory of the second order phase transitions before the microscopic theory was discovered.
+The macroscopic theory of superconductivity is a crown achievement of condensed matter physics, presented in any book on superconductivity and solid state or condensed matter physics.
+It was developed along the lines of Landau's theory of the second order phase transitions before the microscopic theory was discovered.
 At the foundation of this theory lie the celebrated Ginzburg-Landau equations,

 which describe superconductors in thermodynamic equilibrium.
 Here $\Psi$ is a complex-valued function, called the order parameter, $A$ is a vector field (the magnetic potential), $\kappa$ is a positive constant, called the Ginzburg-Landau parameter, $\COVGRAD{A} = \nabla - iA$ and $\COVLAP{A} = \COVGRAD{A}\cdot \COVGRAD{A}$ are the covariant gradient and Laplacian.
 Physically, $|\Psi|^2$ gives the (local) density of superconducting electrons (Cooper pairs), $B=\CURL A$ is the magnetic field.
-The second equation is Amp\`ere's law with $J_S = \Im(\bar{\Psi}\COVGRAD{A}\Psi)$ being the supercurrent associated to the electrons having formed Cooper pairs.
+The second equation is Amp\`ere's law with $J_S = \im(\bar{\Psi}\COVGRAD{A}\Psi)$ being the supercurrent associated to the electrons having formed Cooper pairs.

 We assume, as common, that superconductors fill in all of $\R^2$ (the cylindrical geometry in $\R^3$).
 In this case, $\CURL A := \partial_{x_1}A_2 - \partial_{x_2}A_1$ and $\CURL^* f = (\partial_{x_2}f, -\partial_{x_1}f)$.